garrypolley/lc101-kc/March 16, 2017/talking-points.md

 ## Lecture

-* Go over studio solution -- http://education.launchcode.org/skills-back-end-csharp/studios/cheese-mvc/
+* Go over studio solution -- http://education.launchcode.org/skills-back-end-csharp/studios/restaurant-menu/
-  * First add some cheeses as a reminder
-  * Go about creating the UI -- show a little bootstrap http://getbootstrap.com/css/#buttons
-  * Show the trashcan icon -- `glyphicon glyphicon-trash`
+  * Create the folder `Restaurant`
-  * Add the forms -- all of them, use a hidden input
-  * Then mention the posting to the delete route
+  * Talk over setting up the hierarchy of Menu and Menu Item
-  * Create the delete route
+  * Create the two classes Menu and Menu Item
 * Cover stuff form TF groups
 * Show the program sample running, that creates the students
 * Mention how it creates 10 students and prints out information about them